Ashosy/DelaloProject/README.md

 # DelaloProject

 This is the backend part of a flutter delalo app using Nodejs, Express js and Mongodb.
+Feature List:

+Users and Providers CRUD
+Searching Category of Services
+CRUD on Orders from users
+CRUD on Reviews from users
+Authentication and authorization

 Group members name
 1. Amsale Gebrehana                 ATR/7021/11